spinnaker/governance/rfc/cdevents-spinnaker.md

     ```
    - where `source` will be any of the (artifactCreated/testSuiteFinished/changeCreated) CDEvent types

-   - A Webhhok URL to consume CDEvent type `dev.cdevents.artifact.packaged` will be created as
+   - A Webhook URL to consume CDEvent type `dev.cdevents.artifact.packaged` will be created as
    ```
     http://<SPIN-HOST>:<GATE-PORT>/webhooks/cdevents/artifactPackaged
    ```